Press Videos

 August 26, 2020

-This documentary follows Peter Scott-Morgan, diagnosed with Motor Neuron Disease, and looking for an assistive technology to maintain his ability to communicate as his disease progresses.
+This documentary follows Peter Scott-Morgan, diagnosed with Motor Neuron Disease.
+He is using NCAN's brain-computer interface (BCI) assistive technology to maintain his ability to communicate as his disease progresses.

 WNYT Forum 13 - Adaptive Neurotechnologies